reagento/adaptix/README.md

 An extremely flexible and configurable data model conversion library.

+> [!IMPORTANT]
-Adaptix is ready for production!
+> Adaptix is ready for production!
-The beta version only means there may be some backward incompatible changes, so you need to pin a specific version.
+> The beta version only means there may be some backward incompatible changes, so you need to pin a specific version.

 📚 [Documentation](https://adaptix.readthedocs.io/)